 Circuit protection for ALL 120 VAC loads are standard residential resettable circuit breakers install in the Power Center (120 VAC section).
 Airstream has preinstalled the correct breakers per RVIA (NEC) listing requirements for the touring coach.
 The MAIN breaker for the touring coach is 30 amp and feeds the branchbreakers in the breaker box.
-Shutting off the MAIN breaker will remove power to all branch loads, except for receptacles on the Inverter circuit when the inverter mode is "ENABLED".
+Shutting off the MAIN breaker will remove power to all branch loads, except for receptacles on the Inverter circuit when the inverter mode is "ENABLED."
 The Inverter/converter contains a resettable 20 amp input breaker and a 15 amp output breaker.
 The remaining power center branch-breakers feed individual loads and are defined by the label affixed next to the breakers.
-The source for 120 VAC power to the Power Center can come from either the Shoreline plug when connected to a camp site or the coach's own generator when running.
-If both sources are "ON" the power feed to the Power Center will be coming from the generator.
+The source for 120 VAC power to the power center can come from either the shoreline plug, when connected to a camp site, or the touring coach's generator, when running.
+If plugged into shoreline power, and the generator is started, the power feed to the power center will be coming from the generator.

 The main and general load branch-breakers are operated similar to a light switch with up as "ON" and down as "OFF".
 If an overload condition or a short occurs the switch will snap to the "OFF" position.
 The load for this breaker will now be "OFF".
 Before resetting the breaker be aware of any device that may have been plugged in or turned "ON" which may have cause the breaker to overload.
 Unplug or turn "OFF" the possibly faulty device before resetting the breaker.
-To reset the breaker, firmly push the breaker switch to the "OFF" position then back to the "ON" position.
+To reset the breaker, you will need external AC power going to the breaker box (shoreline or generator), then firmly push the breaker switch to the "OFF" position then back to the "ON" position.
 If the breaker snaps back to the "OFF" position while resetting a fault condition still exists and should be serviced by a qualified Service Technician.
 If the breaker stays "ON" but snaps back to "OFF" after plugging in or turning ON the possibly faulted device a fault condition may exist in that device and should be service by a qualified Technician.